moonlight58/Moonify/README.md

 This project aims to provide a lightweight, privacy-friendly, and customizable music experience—without streaming, ads, or telemetry.
 You keep full control of your music library, and artists are supported when you buy or download music directly.

-You can browse your music library, search, shuffle, and control playback with keyboard shortcuts or compatible earphones.
+You can browse your music library, search, shuffle, and control playback with keyboard shortcuts or compatible earphones (still in development).
+I also implemented a discord Rich Presence into the app, it needs a Discord Application ID to connect to and it uses Imgur API to display the current music cover onto the Rich Presence

 ---